gdiaznic/my-pwp-nicole/README.md

 # my-pwp-nicole
-This will serve as a showcase to demonstrate my skills in the frontend developing.
+My personal website portfolio will be about my brother's photography/videography projects.